 This is the last of our 2020 choral hymns, aptly named, “This Peaceful Night.”
 It is a Christmas hymn written by Don Besig and Nancy Price.

 Our first hymn of 2021, in time for Easter.
 A beautiful piece from an ancient requiem, with music by Joseph Martin.

-This is our final joint choir piece as both churches go back to in-house worship in June.
+This was our final joint choir piece as both churches go back to in-house worship in June.
 It is a song of thanks, written by John Parker and Stan Pethel.
 “It is Good to Give Thanks” is taken from Psalm 92.